skillvirus/skillvirus/README.md

 > I majored in computer engineering in college.
 > Since 2008, it has been maintaining ERP.
-> The main languages are C# and MSSQL queries, Improvement of work process is of utmost concern.
+> The main programming languages are C# and MSSQL queries, Improvement of work process is of utmost concern.
 > These days are devoted to helping people who need to share the information that I know of.
 > I aim to be someone who can influence and change someone.
 > "skillvirus" means to spread skills and knowledge as widespread as a virus.